railsware/Sleipnir/README.md

 ## Focused and excluded specs

 You can specify examples and example groups to be focused by placing `f` letter before declaration: `fdescribe`, `fcontext`, `fit`.
 In this case the spec runner will only run focused examples/example groups and ignore all the others.

 You can also mark an example or example group as `pending`.
-It won't run but will be printed along with the test results.
-To mark something as `pending` add an `x` letter before declaration: `xdescribe`, `xcontext`, `xit`.
+It won't run but will be printed along with the test results.<br> To mark something as `pending` add an `x` letter before declaration: `xdescribe`, `xcontext`, `xit`.<br>
 Example can also be marked as `pending` by passing `PENDING` instead of spec block:
 ```swift
 it("is pending", PENDING)